ie3-institute/simona/docs/readthedocs/models/load_model.md

 In total, 27 combinations have to be considered.
 A load profile type is represented as a *LoadProfileKey* in SIMONA, consisting of specific types for all three factors.

-Each load profile type is assigned 96 values (one for each quarter hour of the day).
+Each load profile type is assigned 96 values (one for each quarter-hour of the day).

 Assignment of season and day type are described at page 4 of the source PDF.